GaioCode/cityscape/README.md

 ## Controls
 - Use the WASD keys and mouse for first-person movement (mouse to be implemented).
-- Use the Shift key to sprint.
+- Use Left-Control to sprint.
+- Use Spacebar to ascend and Left-Shift to descend.

 (This document is incomplete.
 More features and details will be added soon.)